Stability of convergence rates: Kernel interpolation on non-Lipschitz domains: Background

 \subsection{Greedy kernel interpolation}

 A suitable choice of interpolation points $X_n \subset \Omega$ is usually unclear a priori.
 For this task, a popular approach is to use greedy kernel methods to pick the interpolation points step by step.
-One starts with an empty set $X_0 := \emptyset$ and adds points step by step via $X_{n+1} := X_n \cup \{ x_{n+1} \}$, where $x_{n+1}$ is selected according to some selection criterion.
+One starts with an empty set $X_0 := \emptyset$ and adds points incrementally via $X_{n+1} := X_n \cup \{ x_{n+1} \}$, where $x_{n+1}$ is selected according to some selection criterion.
 For later purposes we recall the so-called $P$-greedy selection criterion, which uses